gemfire/gemfire-developer-website/content/blog/oql.md

 -- evalutes to true (or false)
 ```
 ### **Method invocation on Objects**
-The other main difference from SQL is that OQL allows methods and simple attributes to be evaluated on objects.
+Another difference from SQL is that OQL allows methods, simple attributes (that can map to "getter" methods), and arbitrarily complex chaining of method calls and attributes, to be evaluated on objects.
 In Java, a simple attribute using dot notation
 like `myObject.x` gets translated to either a public field or a call to a
 getter method such as `myObject.getX()`.
 Methods that take parameters can also
 be invoked in OQL.